Are you tired of suffering with the relentless symptoms of IBS, migraines or fibromyalgia pain? Food Sensitivity LEAP Testing can help.

 Have you tried everything to get better?

-Are you curious that your diet may have something to do with the problem?
+Are you curious if your diet may have something to do with the problem?
 How about the SOLUTION?
 You may have food sensitivities.

 The following conditions are often associated with food sensitivities: